gt350lemon/gt350lemon.github.io/faq.md

 A: While driving in Atlanta, the car made a loud "thump" sound and the car immediately shut off.
 After getting into the emergency lane, I was unable to start the car.
 A month later, Ford confirmed that the engine rod bearings had gotten locked up and that the starter was fried.
 See video: https://www.youtube.com/watch?v=UM1nQggSPa4

 _**Q: Did you check your car for oil prior to the engine failure?**_<br />
 A: My engine failed shortly after getting an oil change (approx a few days of driving it).
 After moving to Atlanta, I informed my dealership about all of the engine oil issues I've heard about due to technicians not putting enough oil in the car.
-They told me that this wouldn't be an issue; however, based on the issues that have happened, many people have assumed that not enough oil was put into the car.
-I didn't check since I had just gotten it done and trusted the dealership.
+They told me that this wouldn't be an issue.
+I didn't check to see if enough oil was in the car since I trusted the dealership and it was only just days later.

 _**Q: What was the reason for the dealership denying your warranty for the engine replacement?**_<br />
 A: Sadly, neither the dealership nor Ford Customer Care provided me any specifics on what their determination was, other than "modifications".
 I have been unable to retrieve any further information or any proof whatsoever.
 All of the issues I've had with this car has been covered under warranty without any question and the modifications have been on the car since shortly after having it delivered.